 This is what we encountered in Bhutan.
 And why you may want to consider adding Bhutan to your travel wish list when it is safe to travel again.

 The following experiences are highlights from our Bhutan Tour with G Adventures and are presented in chronological order as we experienced them.
 If you are considering a similar tour to Bhutan and want to know what to expect, here’s a taste of the itinerary, activities and destinations you'll experience.
-Our tour included the Druk Path Trek, but not all tours include this so if you are a big hiker this might be something you add on to your trip.
-The experiences outlined here are representative of travel to Bhutan.
+Our tour included the Druk Path Trek, but this trek has been replaced by an exciting new hiking option – the Trans Bhutan Trail – that is the same path used by royals, monks, and traders for thousands of years that has been revived for hikers to enjoy.
+Not all G Adventures tours to Bhutan include hiking so if you are a big hiker you might want to choose either the Camp the Trans Bhutan Trail (11 days) or Highlights of the Trans Bhutan Trail (12 days) that include some hiking as well as many of the experiences highlighted below.
 Disclosure: This tour was sponsored and provided to us in conjunction with our partnership with G Adventures as Wanderers

 1) Hike up to Bhutan’s oldest nunnery, Kila Goempa

 Spend any time in Bhutan and you’ll quickly realize that many of the country’s temples, monasteries and meditation centers are perched on cliff or stuffed into a mountain’s edge.
 Kila Goempa, located near Paro and believed to be Bhutan’s oldest nunnery, is no exception.
 But, you have to work a bit —i.e., hike for several hours — in order to see it for yourself.